erawls-neuro/NeuroFreq_public/README.md

 <img src="./nf_logo.png" width="150" height="150">

 Read my documentation at: https://neurofreq-public.readthedocs.io/en/latest/index.html.

 The NeuroFreq Toolbox is described in the accompanying preprint: https://www.biorxiv.org/content/10.1101/2023.11.01.565154v2.

+Contents:
+1) utilities
+    High-level functions for data preparation, TF-transformation, resampling, and averaging/baseline correction, are included in the /utilities folder.
+2) transforms
-The high-level utilities for data preparation, TF-transformation, resampling, and averaging/baseline correction, are included in the /utilities folder.
-The TF transforms themselves are optimized for 1/2/3D matrices consisting of time series, channels X times, or channels X times X trials.
-These functions are included in the /transforms folder.
-Tools for visualizing the resulting TF transforms are located in the /visualization folder.
+    Contains the TF transforms themselves.
+Transforms are optimized for 1/2/3D matrices consisting of time series, channels X times, or channels X times X trials.
+3) demo
+    Contains all data and code necessary to replicate the demostration results from the NeuroFreq preprint.

 There is a readme file in each subfolder describing these contents more closely.

-Demonstrations of the toolbox that reproduce the results from the paper are found in the /demo/ folder.